 So you decided to have your impact one block at a time and build your blockchain app.

-You start looking for freelancers on Upwork, TopTal, maybe even post a job on Linkedin or similar.
+You start looking for freelancers on Upwork, TopTal, and maybe even post a job on Linkedin or similar.

 It’s a familiar pattern for those who haven’t built something on Blockchain before.
 You need a coder, but you don’t have enough knowledge to evaluate them.
 There are many promises out there, and they sound totally legit at first, but that isn’t how it works.
 In fact, it may be precisely the opposite of how things work.
 Not only will you not get free money, but you might be handing over your investment in return for nothing more than a headache.